freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/accessibility-quiz/part-049.md

 On small screens, the unordered list in the navigation bar overflows the right side of the screen.

 Fix this by using _Flexbox_ to wrap the `ul` content.
-The, set the following CSS properties to correctly align the text:
+Then, set the following CSS properties to correctly align the text:

 ```css
 align-items: center;